awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 ## Updating the main route table<a name="nat-routing-table"></a>

 The private subnet in your VPC is not associated with a custom route table, therefore it uses the main route table\.
 By default, the main route table enables the instances in your VPC to communicate with each other\.
-You must add route that sends all other subnet traffic to the NAT instance\.
+You must add a route that sends all other subnet traffic to the NAT instance\.

 **To update the main route table**